Michigan boasts a lengthy horse racing history, dating before the launch of pari-mutuel wagering in the state in 1933.

 Once the account is open, you’ll need to deposit money to make bets.
 TVG offers you several deposit options, including:

 Betting on horse races is easy, particularly online.
-There’s a bit of jargon it helps to learn, but the bets themselves are all straightforward.
+There’s a bit of jargon that is helpful to learn, but the bets themselves are all straightforward.

-Whether you’re betting on a live harness race at Northville Downs, or a simulcast standardbred or thoroughbred race at the track or with TVG online, the following bets should be available:
+Whether you’re betting on a live harness race at Northville Downs or a simulcast standardbred or thoroughbred race at the track or with an online provider, the following bets should be available:

 You can also wheel all of the exotic bets listed above.
 This is the process of fixing the finishing position of your top horses and adding bets with combinations of even more horses to the later finishing positions.

-It’s a way to save money over boxing and give yourself some additional chances to win.
+It’s a way to save money over boxing and still give yourself some additional chances to win.

-Three annual races have come to define thoroughbred racing in the US: the Kentucky Derby, Preakness Stakes, and the Belmont Stakes.
+Three annual races have come to define thoroughbred racing in the US: the Kentucky Derby, the Preakness Stakes and the Belmont Stakes.

-Together, these three races, typically held yearly from May through June with the top three-year-olds in the country, are The Triple Crown of Thoroughbred Racing.
+Together, these three races, typically held yearly from May through June with the top 3-year-olds in the country, are The Triple Crown of Thoroughbred Racing.

 A horse is forever called a Triple Crown winner if he or she can win all three.

 Only 13 horses have managed to win all three in the same season.
 The first Triple Crown winner was Sir Barton in 1919.